-It the soil has been properly loosened to a depth of about 2 feet and the soil life has been provided with compost or other organic materials to feed on, your garden can easily thrive with intensive (closer) planting.
+If you prepared your beds when you first started as I recommend — the soil has been properly loosened to a depth of about 2 feet and the soil life has been provided with compost or other organic materials to feed on, — your garden can easily thrive with intensive (closer) planting.

 Deeply prepared soil allows roots to go down rather than having to spread out to the side where neighboring plants reside.